solextech24/Smart-Cedi/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who help make Smart Penny better
+- Thanks to all contributors who help make Smart Cedi better
 - OpenAI for providing AI capabilities
 - Django community for the amazing framework
 - All users who provide feedback and suggestions

 ---

-**Made with ❤️ by the Smart Penny Team**
+**Made with ❤️ by the Smart Cedi Team**